rkuma183/wilsonmar.github.io/_posts/2016-11-24-iot-apprentice.md

 <strong>Build a Raspberry Pi with Raspbian running Python Ansible IoT</strong>

-In the class, I provide each learner a Raspberry Pi 3 B board with power adapter and two 16 GB sd chips.
+In the class, each learner is provided with everything except a laptop: a Raspberry Pi 3 B board with power adapter and two 32 GB class 10 SD chips.
 A router is available during classes.

 ### PRODUCT 1 - Configured devices

-MAKE FOR SALE: A Raspberry Pi custom-configured with Raspbian Jessie, our utilities, and whatever else you want.
-Save time.
-Includes diagnostic
+MAKE FOR SALE: A Raspberry Pi SD card configured with Raspbian Jessie and installed with diagnistics and libraries for develpement using Linux, Python, Node, Mono.

 0. Assemble an SD card containing the latest Raspbian operating system
 0. SSH into a Pi without additional monitor and keyboard